Accueil > Science-fiction > "When Time Was New" (1964) by Robert F. Young

 "When Time Was New" (1964) by Robert F. Young

-Robert F. Young (1915-1986) was a prolific science-fiction writer whose 200-odd stories were published in all of the leading s-f magazines of his day [1] as well as in Colliers, The Saturday Evening Post and Playboy.
-Although many of his stories were also published in book form, they are today almost all out of print [2] and are unfortunately very hard to find, even in second-hand bookstores, on the Internet or elsewhere.
+Robert F. Young (1915-1986) was a prolific science-fiction writer [1] whose 200-odd stories were published in all of the leading s-f magazines of his day [2] as well as in Colliers, The Saturday Evening Post and Playboy.
+Although many of his stories were also published in book form, they are today almost all out of print.

 This charming and very inventive tale first appeared as the cover story of the December 1964 issue of Worlds of IF magazine.
-It recounts with humour and brio the adventures of a time-travelling explorer, and had me hooked from the beginning, had me smiling and chuckling throughout, and left me with a most agreeable warm feeling about having so well spent my reading time.
+It recounts with humour and brio the quite terrific adventures of a time-travelling explorer and will have you smiling and chuckling throughout.

 (15,000 words)

-As an added bonus the story solves a long-standing literary mystery as to the identity of the visitor who interrupted Coleridge in 1797 while the poet was writing down his masterpiece Kubla Khan, which he had just composed in his sleep.
-The visitor had hung around for an hour, and afterwards Coleridge hadn’t been able to remember the rest of the poem, which has thus remained unfinished.
-Now we know why!
+As an added bonus the story solves a long-standing literary mystery as to the identity of the visitor who interrupted Coleridge in 1797 while the poet was writing down his masterpiece Kubla Khan, which he had just composed in a particularly dreamy state.
+The visitor hung around for an hour and afterwards Coleridge hadn’t been able to remember the rest of the poem, which has thus remained unfinished.
+Now we know why !

 We have included here the excellent Worlds of IF illustrations of the story by Morrow, who also did the cover artwork.